abpframework/abp/docs/en/Tutorials/Todo/Index.md

 Repository's `InsertAsync` method inserts the given `TodoItem` to database and returns the same `TodoItem` object.
 It also sets the `Id`, so we can use it on the returning object.
 We are simply returning a `TodoItemDto` by creating from the new `TodoItem` entity.

-Finally, we can simple implement the `DeleteAsync` as the following code block:
+Finally, we can implement the `DeleteAsync` as the following code block:

 ````csharp
 public async Task DeleteAsync(Guid id)